Top 5 Cloud security issues and how to fix them

 A "State of Cloud Readiness Study" survey by Softchoice (500 business executives in North America were interviewed) shows that 53% of IT leaders were struggling to attain the necessary cloud-centric skills for their team.

-Companies should also identify and empower awareness ambassadors – cloud users who are committed to security initiatives and push their colleagues to do the same - as a practical intends to raise the whole organization's security posture.
+Companies should also identify and empower awareness ambassadors – cloud users who are committed to security initiatives and push their colleagues to do the same - this will help to raise the whole organization's security posture.

 Also, annual training is not enough because technologies are evolving.
 You must set up a long-term plan with customized training regarding each environment needs and data access.